mvolkmann/blog/src/flutter.md

 But typically the app will remain running and changes will be deployed with hot reload nearly instantly.

+In the next section we will see how to run a Flutter app from inside VS Code.

 The default app renders a header that displays an app title, some text, a number, and a button in the lower-right that increments the number.